marcosim1234/Teenshy/README.md

 # Teenshy
-Original Teenshy Code
+Original Teenshy code by Marcosim1234

-Teenshy is a Scanner that works like Screenshare tool for Minecraft Bedrock Edition (Win10)
+Teenshy is a Scanner that works like screenshare tool for Minecraft Bedrock Edition (Win10)

-Detects: Cheat engine 7.3, Nitr0 (All githu releases) and Ascendency (Soon)
+Detects: Cheat engine 7.3, Nitr0 (All github releases) and Ascendency (Soon)